faenrandir/a_careful_examination/documents/legrand_richards_denied_having_the_seerstone.md

 (from [The Legrand Richards Interview](http://thoughtsonthingsandstuff.com/the-legrand-richards-interview/))

-WALTERS: Well I thought somebody said that Joseph Fielding had had Joseph Smith’s seer stone.
+WALTERS: Well I thought somebody said that Joseph Fielding had Joseph Smith’s seer stone.

 RICHARDS: No. We don’t have that.